Controversial NYC Hotel Amendment Gets Its First Public Hearing

 Former planning and housing officials spoke out against the measure, along with hotel designers, real estate lawyers and policy experts.

-Richard Barth, a former executive director of the Department of City Planning, argued that the “the health of the city’s business districts, tourism, hospitality and related industries is likely to be compromised [by the zoning change] and the consequences of moving forward therefore need to be carefully evaluated and carefully considered.”
+Richard Barth, former executive director of the Department of City Planning, argued that the “the health of the city’s business districts, tourism, hospitality and related industries is likely to be compromised [by the zoning change] and the consequences of moving forward, therefore, need to be carefully evaluated and carefully considered.”

-Jessica Katz, a former associate commissioner at the city’s Housing Department who now runs the nonprofit Citizens Housing and Planning Council, also felt that the hotel amendment would put a damper on tourism in the wake of the pandemic.
+Jessica Katz, former associate commissioner at the city’s Housing Department, who now runs the nonprofit Citizens Housing and Planning Council, also felt that the hotel amendment would put a damper on tourism in the wake of the pandemic.

-“How can New York City continue to be one of the greatest tourist destinations in the world if we outlaw as-of-right hotels, even in the neighborhoods designed specifically for them?” she asked during her testimony.
-“Instead of imposing new restrictions just when we need new economic stimulus the most, we should be analyzing the code for places where we can remove restrictions to jumpstart our economy.”
+“How can New York City continue to be one of the greatest tourist destinations in the world if we outlaw as-of-right hotels, even in the neighborhoods designed specifically for them?” she asked during her testimony at the public meeting.
+“Instead of imposing new restrictions, just when we need new economic stimulus the most, we should be analyzing the code for places where we can remove restrictions to jumpstart our economy.”

 Architect Gene Kaufman, a well-known designer of mid-priced and budget hotels for developers like Sam Chang, argued that the special hotel permit for industrial zones had already eliminated hotel development in those areas of the city.